 To begin the process, we help you with preparing your petition to divorce and filing the documents in the family law court.
 The respondent to the divorce is then served with the documents and must file a response within 20 days; otherwise, the court may award a default judgment in favor of the petitioner, granting all the terms requested in the petition.
 If the respondent agrees to the terms of the petition, the divorce may proceed uncontested by filing a stipulation.
 In the event that the respondent chooses to contest the divorce, the case will move forward toward a trial.

-In cases where you can’t reach an initial agreement in either an uncontested or contested divorce, the court orders the parties to attend mediation prior to any trial, in an attempt to resolve the divorce without the necessity of litigation.
+In cases where you can’t reach an initial agreement in either an contested divorce, the court orders the parties to attend mediation prior to any trial, in an attempt to resolve the divorce without the necessity of litigation.
 Whether the case is resolved at this point or if the spouses have already worked to negotiate an out-of-court settlement, there is a 90-day waiting period between the date when the petition is filed and when the final decree is signed by the judge.
 In the event that the case goes to trial, each party will have the opportunity to introduce evidence and witnesses and to cross-examine the evidence and testimony of the opposition, and the judge will issue a final ruling to determine the disposition of the various issues in the divorce.

 If there are children involved, the parents are required to attend a divorce education class.
 Either party may request temporary orders concerning child custody, child support, parent time, possession of the shared home, financial responsibility for debts and other matters to provide stability to the situation while waiting for the completion of the divorce.